iov-one/docs/docs/weave/welcome.md

 ### Immutable Event Log

 If you are coming from working on typical databases, you can think of the blockchain as an immutable [transaction log](https://en.wikipedia.org/wiki/Transaction_log).
 If you have worked with [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) you can consider a block as a set of events that can always be replayed to create a [materialized view](https://docs.microsoft.com/en-us/azure/architecture/patterns/materialized-view).
-Maybe you have a more theoretical background and recognize that a blockchain is a fault tolerant form of [state machine replication](https://en.wikipedia.org/wiki/State_machine_replication#Ordering_Inputs).
+Maybe you have a more theoretical background and recognize that a blockchain is a fault-tolerant form of [state machine replication](https://en.wikipedia.org/wiki/State_machine_replication#Ordering_Inputs).
 [Read more](weave/basics/01-blockchain.md#immutable-event-log)

 ### General Purpose Computer